 My curiosity piqued and my whistle whetted, I decided I must come back for a different meal to try more.
 On Sunday morning for brunch, I had just the opportunity I was looking for–another shot at cleaning a plate served by the lovely Emerald, our server, and created by Chef Rose.
 Classic offerings of eggs and potatoes with fruit or toast abound, but there was one dish that was circulating that looked like a piece of art rather than food.
 There were fluffy white clouds placed delicately onto a glazed donut with what appeared to be bacon peeking out from beneath the blanket of white.
 It was the most specialized form of eggs Benedict I had ever seen.
 I decided to sample a creamy concoction of honey-drizzled goat cheese on a baguette with a sprinkling of bee pollen.
 My ultimate selection of a Greek scramble with feta cheese and Kalamata olives was accompanied by the mandatory brunch mimosa.
 All in all, it was a magnificent breakfast and a beautiful way to start the day!

-Chef Rose recently took his talents on the road and competed in the World Food Championships “Final Table: Indy” event this year in Indianapolis.
-On Oct.
-3, he was part of a culinary team made up of himself, the “Bacon Babe” of Altadena, Jodi Taffel, and Richard Hanna.
+Chef Rose recently took his talents on the road and competed in the World Food Championships “Final Table: Indy” event in Indianapolis.
+He was part of a culinary team made up of himself, the “Bacon Babe” of Altadena, Jodi Taffel, and Richard Hanna.
 They took second place, narrowly missing out on the $100,000 first prize.
 Although he has competed in several cooking competitions nationwide, this one was a huge honor.
 Over 450 teams from 14 countries were vying for recognition, working through three elimination rounds challenged with various tasks of revolving ingredients and recipes, all to see who would shine brightest.
 Although his team barely lost the title of reigning number one in the world, Rose feels quite victorious and loves the rush competitions provide.
 “I fly into Nashville and the news is there to interview me.
 If I go to Philadelphia, people want to know what I’m doing next.
 I have made a name for myself everywhere, but I really love being here cooking for the people in this area.”

 During the restaurant closures of the COVID-19 lockdown, Chef Rose created 15-20 take-and-bake menu items each day to keep his restaurant alive.
 “My old partner, Glenn, asked me, ‘How are you doing this, turning over that many menu items, it’s just not done?’
 I told him it’s all I can do.
 It’s hard to explain, but certain objects and colors speak to me, they give me the inspiration I need to create these dishes.
 The fact is, I have dyslexia.
 I can’t read well, or write well, but what I can do really well is cook.
 So, I do.”

 Rose has a nine-year-old son who wants to follow in his father’s footsteps when he grows older.
 He, too, suffers from dyslexia but attends a special school in Concord called the Hope Academy.
 It’s this school that will keep this world-class, self-taught chef in our midst for years to come.
-Vin Alegro may be a cozy, albeit elegant, bistro set in the middle of a small town, but what is most evident is the mastery housed within that quant kitchen.
+Vin Alegro may be a cozy, albeit elegant, bistro set in the middle of a small town, but what is most evident is the mastery housed within that quaint kitchen.
 It’s noticeable from before you walk in the door as the aromas waft toward you.
 When sitting in your chair waiting for your dish to come to your table, the parade of incredible delicacies that go by is something to behold.
 You won’t see anything like it outside of Vegas, Paris, or New York, yet it’s just in our back yard waiting for you to indulge.